firebase/extensions/firestore-bigquery-export/README.md

 * bigquery.dataEditor (Reason: Allows the extension to configure and export data into BigQuery.)

 * datastore.user (Reason: Allows the extension to write updates to the database.)

+* storage.objectAdmin (Reason: Allows the extension to create objects in the storage bucket.)